Welcome to Jarrahdale Heritage Society

 Jarrahdale is a small historic town nestled in the hills just 50 Km south of Perth.
 Situated in the Jarrah forests of the Darling Scarp, there is much to see and do in Jarrahdale.
 It is the perfect place to visit for a day or a week.

-There are also many other interesting research tools in our Museum, collections of family facts and photographs, things to amaze and remind you of our past.
+The Old Post Office Museum is a good place to start your visit.
+There are many interesting research tools in our Museum, collections of family facts and photographs, things to amaze and remind you of our past.
+Many of the walks start from this point.
 Social events, sporting events and things to keep the children amused..... call in and enjoy our museum run by friendly and helpful volunteers.

 Next Guided Walk...

-Bring: Water, sturdy walking shoes with grip, hat, weather protection, insect repellent, trail snack for lunch.
-Cost : Donation $10.00 per family; $5.00 per adult.
+If you are walking be prepared: Water, sturdy walking shoes with grip, hat, weather protection, insect repellent, trail snack for lunch.

 Contact: Joy 0429 810 617